 While strolling along the beach you will find an abundance of seashells that follow the ocean current to shore.
 El Cuyo’s special location provides breathtaking sunrises and sunsets over the beach.
 And at night, you can enjoy a romantic campfire on the beach and gaze into an infinite sky filled with stars.

 How to get there

-To get to El Cuyo, go north from Valladolid to Tizimín, go East to Colonia Yucatán, and then North to El Cuyo.
-You can refer to our map of the Yucatan for more information.
+Driving: To get to El Cuyo, go north from Valladolid to Tizimín, go east to Colonia Yucatán, and then north to El Cuyo.
+You can refer to our map of the Yucatan peninsula for more information.